 - Examples of a school policy designed to prevent bullying

 - Reasons why it’s vital to identify and expand the categories of students protected from bullying and harassment.

 We can’t say it enough.
 We want to promote respect and end hurtful bullying, and we’re here to help.
-If you have any questions or need any help along the way, please contact Nathan Smith.
+If you have any questions or need any help along the way, please contact Brenda Barron.
 Together, we can get this done.

 Related Resources: State and School District Anti-Bullying Policies.